redecentralize/alternative-internet/README.md

 ### Cryptosphere

-[The Cryptosphere](https://github.com/cryptosphere/cryptosphere) is an openly federated and fully decentralized encrypted cloud storage and application platform based on the Git data model
+[The Cryptosphere](https://github.com/cryptosphere/cryptosphere) is a global peer-to-peer cryptosystem for publishing and securely distributing both data and HTML5/JS applications pseudonymously with no central point of failure.
+It's built on top of the next-generation [Networking and Cryptography (NaCl) library](http://nacl.cr.yp.to/) and the Git data model.

 ### Drogulus